Cubs vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 65 hits with 18 doubles, three triples, seven home runs, 25 walks and 38 RBI.
-He's also stolen eight bases.
+- Reynolds has 18 doubles, three triples, seven home runs, 25 walks and 38 RBI (66 total hits).
+He's also swiped eight bases.

-- Reynolds hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is hitting .333 with a double, seven walks and an RBI.
+- Reynolds will look for his seventh straight game with a hit in this contest.
+In his last 10 outings he is batting .265 with two doubles, nine walks and two RBI.

 Reynolds Recent Games